-Unscrew and remove the engine oil fill cap on top of the valve cover.
-Pour in the oil slowly and carefully so you do not spill.
+Unscrew and remove the engine oil fill cap on the valve cover.
+Pour in the oil slowly and carefully so you do not spill any.
 Clean up any spills immediately.
 Spilled oil could damage components in the engine compartment.

-Install the engine oil fill cap, and tighten it securely.
-Wait a few minutes, and recheck the oil level.
+Reinstall the engine oil fill cap, and tighten it securely.
+Wait a few minutes, and recheck the oil level on the engine oil dipstick.
 Do not fill above the upper mark; you could damage the engine.